HTWu666/OUTLiNE/README.md

 # OUTLINE

-A Restaurant Reservation System

-Outline is an innovative restaurant reservation system designed to enhance management efficiency and reduce labor costs for restaurants.
+Outline is a restaurant reservation system designed to enhance management efficiency and reduce labor costs for restaurants.
 This system is equipped with four key features:

-Reservation Management: Efficiently handles and organizes reservations.
-Waitlist Management: Streamlines the process of managing waiting guests.
-Traffic Dashboard: Provides detailed reports on customer flow.
-AI Customer Service: Offers immediate responses to common queries through AI assistance.
-A key aspect of Outline is its use of Role-Based Access Control (RBAC) for system user management, ensuring secure and structured access to different functionalities.
-The system boasts high automation; for instance, guests receive automatic confirmation emails upon successful reservation.
-Additionally, Outline updates available reservation slots online at a fixed time daily, enhancing operational efficiency.

-One of the standout features of Outline is its AI customer service, which promptly addresses frequent guest inquiries, providing a seamless user experience.
-The system's architecture, incorporating timely horizontal scaling and cache write-back strategies, is adept at handling high-concurrency reservation requests.
-This design contributes to Outline's scalability, stability, and high availability, making it an ideal solution for modern restaurant management.
+1. Reservation Management
+2. Waitlist Management
+3. Traffic Dashboard
+4. AI Customer Service

+The system's architecture includes horizontal scaling and cache write-back, handling high-concurrency reservations effectively.
+These features ensure Outline's scalability, stability, and availability.

 ## Table of Content